Package 'iotables'

 Details

-Currently works only with product x product tables.
+• Currently implemented only for product × product tables.

 Value